muazsh/Mockingbird/README.md

     7. Args: The signature parameters names separated by commas.
 -	`FUNCTION_OVERLOAD(Name, ReturnType, Signature, Expression, Disc, Args...)`: Same as `FUNCTION` paramerters, in addition to:
     1. Disc: A dicriminator, to distiguish between overloaded methods.
--	`FUNC(Name, ReturnType, Signature, SubFn, Args...)`:
-    1. Name: The Method name.
-    2. ReturnType: Method return type.
-    3. Signature: Method signature surrounded by parentheses, and followed by `const`/`override` if the method is const or override.
-    4. SubFn: Instead of default `Expression` in `FUNCTION*` variations, this is a function pointer where the function is the default behaviour.
-    5. Args: The signature parameters names separated by commas.

 -	`END_MOCK(MockClass)`:
     1. MockClass: Mock class name (optional parameter).